- When Can Your Baby Eat Watermelon?

 Watermelon has many health benefits, both for adults and babies.
 Some of these health benefits are given here.

-- Hydration: Especially during the summer months, it is important that your child has enough water in his body.
-Watermelon is the perfect food for that, as it is made up of 93% water.
+- It helps a baby stay hydrated: Especially during the summer months, it is important that your child has enough water in his body.
+Watermelon is the perfect food for that as it is made up of 93% water.

-- Rich in Vitamin C: Vitamin C is important for growth and plays a huge role in the development of the baby during his formative years.
-Watermelon has high quantities of Vitamin C, which helps to strengthen the immune system and iron absorption in the body.
+- It can help strengthen the immune system: Vitamin C is important for growth and plays a huge role in the development of the baby during his formative years.
+Watermelon has high quantities of Vitamin C, which can help strengthen the immune system of the baby and help in iron absorption in the body.

-- Loaded with Vitamin A: Vitamin A improves eyesight, the health of the teeth and skin and also the development of soft tissue and mucous membranes.
+- It can help improve the eyesight: As watermelon is a good source of Vitamin A, it helps improves eyesight and also the health of the teeth and skin and also the development of soft tissue and mucous membranes.
 Watermelon is rich in Vitamin A too.

-- Strength of the Bones: Watermelon has a good amount of calcium and magnesium, which plays a huge role in promoting bone development and bone strength in infants.
+- It helps strengthen the bones: Watermelon has a good amount of calcium and magnesium, which plays a huge role in promoting bone development and bone strength in infants.
 Calcium is also important for proper secretion of hormones in the infant.

-- Vitamin B Complex: Vitamin B complex consists of a set of vitamins, all of which play highly influential roles in promoting the growth and development of various systems in the body of the infant.
+- It helps in the formation of red blood cells: Vitamin B complex consists of a set of vitamins, all of which play highly influential roles in promoting the growth and development of various systems in the body of the infant.
 These include the formation of red blood cells, development of the nervous system, strengthening the immune system and enhancing the metabolism in the child.

-- Good for the Heart: As watermelons ripen, the amount of lycopene in the fruit also increases.
+- It’s good for the heart: As watermelon ripens, the amount of lycopene in the fruit also increases.
 This is an antioxidant which is great for the heart and plays a role in maintaining cardiovascular health in the child.

-- Helps in Digestion: The fruit is also rich in dietary fibre, which helps prevent constipation and promotes digestion in the child.
+- It helps in digestion: The fruit is also rich in dietary fibre, which helps prevent constipation and promotes digestion in the child.